ka8725/ka8725.github.com/_posts/2019-12-27-dry-struct-use-cases.md

 end
 ```

 And now all types under the `Types::` space are strict and coercible.
-We shouldn't worry about from which group to take a type specifying an attribute.
+We shouldn't worry about from which group to take a type for a specifying attribute.

 #### 4. Ruby debugging is a pain.
 Can you recommend something to reduce the time spending on that?